EdZielinski/Project3/README.md

 **urls.py**

-- The urls.py The path function associates the route with the function.
-It also gives an id name to the location of the website page.
+- The urls.py The path function associates the route with the function and route.
+It also gives an alias name to the location of the website page.
 This is beneficial should you need to move the page around.
-This id name can be used in the HTML layout files, or HTML pages and be used throughout the program.
-The id names are defined below:
+This alias name can be used in the HTML layout files, or HTML pages and be used throughout the program.

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;- index: id name is "index" defined in the 'urls.py.'